iitis/iitis-generator/doc/iitis-generator-conf.5.markdown

   * `dump`=*bool*: dump raw frames to disk

-	Enable this option to dump all incoming and outgoing frames except WiFi beacons to be saved to disk.
-A PCAP format is used and the resultant file can be found in the directory with interface statistics (see iitis-generator-output(5)).
+	Enable this option to dump all incoming and outgoing frames, except WiFi beacons.
+A PCAP file format is used and resultant files can be found in the directory with interface statistics (see iitis-generator-output(5)).

   * `dump-size`=*int*: limit size of dumped frames